Ideas for Successful Agile TeamsSoftware Craftsmanship Agile Best Practices SDLC

 Who: Anyone on the team, either a developer or tester can be the feature owner

 A feature owner steps up when there is new functionality to implement.
-The feature owner is responsible for design, implementation, and testing of the feature; as well as coordinating with the business stakeholders and developers to make sure that the business requirements are met and executed in the most efficient way possible.
+The feature owner is responsible for the design, implementation and testing of the feature; as well as coordinating with the business key stakeholders and executive team to make sure that the business requirements are met and executed in the most efficient way possible.

 The feature owner works closely with the product owner to:

-· Own the feedback-iteration loop through sprint demos
+- Own the feedback-iteration loop through sprint review

 Who: Developers or feature owners, who may also pair with a product owner

-It is always better to analyze a story before it gets picked up in the next Iteration Planning Meeting (IPM).
+It is always better to perform story mapping before it gets picked up in the next Iteration Planning Meeting (IPM).